Self-Organising Neural Discrete Representation Learning \`a la Kohonen: Abstract

-Unsupervised learning of discrete representations from continuous ones in neural networks (NNs) is the cornerstone of several applications today.
-Vector Quantisation (VQ) has become a popular method to achieve such representations, in particular in the context of generative models such as Variational Auto-Encoders (VAEs).
-For example, the exponential moving average-based VQ (EMA-VQ) algorithm is often used.
-Here we study an alternative VQ algorithm based on the learning rule of Kohonen Self-Organising Maps (KSOMs; 1982) of which EMA-VQ is a special case.
-In fact, KSOM is a classic VQ algorithm which is known to offer two potential benefits over the latter: empirically, KSOM is known to perform faster VQ, and discrete representations learned by KSOM form a topological structure on the grid whose nodes are the discrete symbols, resulting in an artificial version of the \textit{topographic map} in the brain.
+{\arabic{footnote}} Unsupervised learning of discrete representations in neural networks (NNs) from continuous ones is essential for many modern applications.
+Vector Quantisation (VQ) has become popular for this, in particular in the context of generative models, such as Variational Auto-Encoders (VAEs), where the exponential moving average-based VQ (EMA-VQ) algorithm is often used.
+Here, we study an alternative VQ algorithm based on Kohonen's learning rule for the Self-Organising Map (KSOM; 1982).
+EMA-VQ is a special case of KSOM.
+KSOM is known to offer two potential benefits: empirically, it converges faster than EMA-VQ, and KSOM-generated discrete representations form a topological structure on the grid whose nodes are the discrete symbols, resulting in an artificial version of the brain's \textit{topographic map}.
 We revisit these properties by using KSOM in VQ-VAEs for image processing.
-In particular, our experiments show that, while the speed-up compared to \textit{well-configured} EMA-VQ is only observable at the beginning of training, KSOM is generally much more robust than EMA-VQ, e.g., w.r.t.~the choice of initialisation schemes.
-Our code is public.\footnote{\url{https://github.com/IDSIA/kohonen-vae}}
+In our experiments, the speed-up compared to \textit{well-configured} EMA-VQ is only observable at the beginning of training, but KSOM is generally much more robust, e.g., w.r.t.~the choice of initialisation schemes.\footnote{Our code is public: \url{https://github.com/IDSIA/kohonen-vae}.\looseness=-1}\footnote{Accepted to ICANN 2024.
+The Version of Record of this contribution is published by Springer.
+An earlier version was presented at ICML 2023 Workshop on Sampling and Optimization in Discrete Space (SODS).}